 S-Finanzgruppe's a2 BCA reflects its strong asset quality; very strong and stable capitalisation; a defensive, deposit-focused funding profile; and sufficient balance-sheet liquidity.
 The BCA also takes into account the group's overall robustness given its leading market shares in Germany.
-Despite the economic downswing in the country, we expect S-Finanzgruppe to protect its capitalisation.
-Profitability challenges remain, as weakening asset quality as a result of rising financial challenges for companies and household will lead to higher risk costs, more than offsetting the positive effect rising net interest margins on profitability.
+Despite the economic downturn in the country, we expect S-Finanzgruppe to protect its capitalisation.
+Profitability challenges remain because of higher risk costs, the repricing of securities portfolios and deposits, pressuring the positive effect of the rising net interest margin on profitability.